 1.1.
 Tilting Mixer

-The Tilting mixer has a conical-shaped drum that has vanes inside it.
+The tilting drum mixer has a conical-shaped drum that has vanes inside it.
 The tilting type mixtures are generally used for mixing the concrete of low workability.
 Tilting concrete mixers are used for mixing large size aggregates.

 In the case of the tilting mixers, the mixing drum can be tilted for discharging the concrete.
 Aggregates whose sizes are greater than 7.5 cm are also effectively mixed in this type of concrete mixer.